XinChenCSC/KnowCovid/README.md

 ## Getting Started
 This README.md is visible because you have access to 'Terrific_Coders_PROJECT'.
 Please download the repository.
-All relevant code is in the folder 'Terrific_Coders_PROJECT-master'. ---Xin, Janice, I coulden't get the website to run.
-Node modules is missing?
-Fix this please or replace this comment with the appropriate directions for the professor to run the website---
+All relevant code is in the folder 'Terrific_Coders_PROJECT-master'.

+Instructions to run the project:
+1. Download the repository from 'Terrific_Coders_PROJECT-master'
+2. Open command line
+3. To run the frontend server, navigate to the following directory path:
+        /Terrific_Coders_PROJECT/Terrific_Coders_PROJECT-master/KnowCOVID/knowcovid
+4. Install Node.js
+        npm install
+5. Run the server and open http://localhost:3000 to view it in the browser. npm start
+6. To stop running the server: control-C
+7. To run the backend, on commandline navigate to the following directory path:
+        /Terrific_Coders_PROJECT/Terrific_Coders_PROJECT-master
+8. Run Internet_to_text
+        python3 Internet_to_text.py
+9. Run Automate_en_masse
+        python3 Automate_en_masse.py
+10. Look at results.txt in 'Websites-of-the-Week'

 ## Requirements

 (___TODO__: List out any technologies needed to run your project_)

 All of our code is written in two languages:
     The frontend is written in React.
     The backend in written in Python.

 Make sure you have support for both languages.

 The following are commands to run to ensure you have all available
 libraries:
 npm install
+npm install react-router-dom
 pip install newsapi-python
 pip install bs4